We have to export an Office 365 mailbox to PST file. An excellent way to…

 Exchange admin center for on-premises and Exchange Online

-Log into the on-premises Exchange admin center.
-In the top row, we see the Enterprise organization and the administrator account which we are logged in with.
+Sign in to the on-premises Exchange admin center.
+In the top row, we see the Enterprise organization and the administrator account which we are signed in with.
 The on-premises mailboxes are listed.

 Click the Office 365 icon in the toolbar.
 The Office 365 Exchange admin center shows up.
-If you are not yet logged in to Office 365, you have to log in with your Office 365 admin credentials.
+If you are not yet signed in to Office 365, you have to sign in with your Office 365 admin credentials.

 Do you want to use a different browser tab for Office 365 Exchange admin center?
 Go to https://outlook.office365.com/ecp/.